-get the insights of a QRadar Advisor offense.

-perform analysis of the offense.

 The QRadar Advisor return of insights is in json format, and the result of an analysis is in STIX format.

-Similar to the Watson Search with Local Context, this function generates a HTML representation of the STIX data.
+Similar to the Watson Search with Local Context, the QRadar Advisor Offense Analysis generates a HTML representation of the STIX data.
 It also extracts observables from the STIX objects.

 Just like Watson Search with Local Context, the user can also specify the return stage from the pre-process script of the example workflow.